 [Second Schedule inserted by No. 94 of 1976 s.
 5.]

-Third Schedule
+Third Schedule — 1987 Variation Agreement

+[s.
+2]

+[Heading amended by No. 19 of 2010 s.
+4.]

 THIS AGREEMENT is made the 28th day of May 1987 BETWEEN THE HONOURABLE BRIAN THOMAS BURKE, M.L.A., Premier of the State of Western Australia, acting for and on behalf of the said State and its instrumentalities from time to time (hereinafter called “the State”) of the one part and MOUNT BRUCE MINING PTY.
 LIMITED a company incorporated in Western Australia and having its registered office at 191 St. George’s Terrace, Perth (hereinafter called “the Company” which expression shall include the successors and assigns of the Company) of the other part.

 WHEREAS: